-Smart switches can control most smart bulbs; however, depending on the switch, all the bulb’s functions may not be available.
-For example, if a smart bulb features color-changing hues, controlling those colors may not be possible from a smart switch.
+Smart switches can control most smart bulbs; however, depending on the switch, all of the bulb’s functions may not be available.
+For example, if a smart bulb features color-changing hues, controlling those colors may not be possible with a smart switch.

 Q. Do smart switches need a hub?

 Possibly.
 It all depends on the type of switch.
-Some smart switches connect directly to a smartphone and do not require a hub, which is also called a “controller.”
-Others, such as ZigBee-enabled switches, connect to a Zigbee hub.
+Some smart switches connect directly to a smartphone and do not require a hub, also called a controller.
+Others, such as Zigbee-enabled switches, connect to a Zigbee hub.

 Q. Is there a 4-way smart switch?